Skosulor/rcat/README.md

 ## Differences from cat

-* [ ] TODO: cannot open any file, e.g. opening a binary file produces an error.
-* [ ] TODO: with flag 'non-printing' non-ascii characters are printed as '^?'
-      instead of the control sequence.
 * If show-ends and number-nonblank flags are set the '$' sign in blank lines will have the same line start as numbered lines.
 This shall be kept as an feature as it looks neater.
+* When flag show-nonprinting flag (-v) is set, non-ascii characters are printed as '^?', and i just don't care about it enough to do a proper implementation

 ## Implemented features